Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Tool.Extensions/README.md

 Each customization type is implemented by creating a class that implements a specific interface (e.g., `IFieldMigration`, `IWidgetMigration`) or inherits from a base class (e.g., `ContentItemDirectorBase`).
 These interfaces and classes are provided by the Migration Tool and define the methods your custom logic must implement.

-> **Important:** After implementing any custom migration, you must register it in the dependency injection container.
+> [!IMPORTANT] After implementing any custom migration, you must register it in the dependency injection container.
 See [Registration](#registration) for complete registration instructions.

 ### Custom Class Mappings (`IClassMapping`)